David Walder

-Alan David Walder (13 November 1928 – 26 October 1978) was a British Conservative Party politician.
+Alan David Walder (13 November 1928 – 26 October 1978) was a British Conservative Party politician, author and barrister who was the Member of Parliament for High Peak from 1961 to 1966, and for Clitheroe from 1970 until his death.

+Background

 Born in St Pancras, London, Walder was educated at Latymer School and Christ Church, Oxford.
 He was commissioned into the Royal Artillery in 1948.
 In 1953 he transferred to the 4th Hussars (Army Emergency Reserve) and was promoted lieutenant.
-He was promoted captain in 1956.
+He was promoted captain in 1956, and later promoted Major.
 He became a barrister, called to the bar by Inner Temple in 1956.

+Career

 He unsuccessfully contested the Leicester South West constituency at the 1959 general election.

 He was elected Member of Parliament (MP) for High Peak at a 1961 by-election, but lost the seat at the 1966 general election, to Labour's Peter Jackson.

-He was returned to the House of Commons at the 1970 general election as MP for Clitheroe, which he held until his death in Chelsea in 1978 at the age of 49.
+He was returned to the House of Commons at the 1970 general election as MP for Clitheroe, which he held until his death.
 Walder was an assistant government whip from 1973 to 1974.

 Walder coined "Walder's Law" which stated that the first three speakers at any meeting of the 1922 Committee were "Mad."

-Walder's successor at the by-election after his death was David Waddington.
+Walder's successor at the by-election following his death was David Waddington.

 Walder was also a noted author and military historian.
 His works included humorous fiction relating primarily to his experiences in the army and politics, and comprised: